 These courses are very interesting but also require a considerable amount of independent learning.
-A typical 30 credit course runs from October to June and will need up to 10 hours of independent study each week.
+A typical 30 credit course runs from October to June and will need up to 15 hours of independent study each week outside of school.

 Registration is done through completing an application from and passing it to your Year head.